kframework/javascript-semantics/test262-coverage/README.md

-## Test Coverage of ECMAScript Conformance Test Suite
+## Semantic Coverage of ECMAScript Conformance Test Suite

 We measured the semantic coverage (i.e., the set of semantic rules it exercises) of [ECMAScript Conformance Test Suite](http://test262.ecmascript.org).

-Using the `--coverage-file` option, you can measure the semantic coverage of a given test `test.js`:
+You can measure the semantic coverage of a given test using the `--coverage-file` option:
 ```
 $ krun --coverage-file trace.txt test.js
 ```
-The `trace.txt` output file shows which parts of the semantics are executed, in the order of the execution.
+The `trace.txt` output shows which parts of the semantics are executed, in the order of the execution.

-In order to measure the semantic coverage of the core test262, first run all the tests with the `--coverage-file` option:
+In order to measure the semantic coverage of the core test262, you will first run all the tests with the `--coverage-file` option:
 ```
 $ make -k -j N test262-core-coverage
 ```